dotnet/vscode-csharp/README.md

 * [Documentation](https://code.visualstudio.com/docs/languages/csharp)
 * [Video Tutorial compiling with .NET Core](https://channel9.msdn.com/Blogs/dotnet/Get-started-VSCode-Csharp-NET-Core-Windows)

+## What's new in 1.21.4
+* Improved support for .NET Core 3

 ### What's new in 1.21.3

 * Added support for `CheckForOverflowUnderflow ` in csproj files